rhx/SwiftGtk/README.md

 ## What is new?

+ * Experimental Monorepo support was added through the `monorepo` and `gtk4-monorepo` branches.

-Support for gtk 4 was added via the `gtk4` branch.
+ * Support for gtk 4 was added via the `gtk4` branch.

-Version 15 of gir2swift provides a Package Manager Plugin.
+ * Version 15 of gir2swift provides a Package Manager Plugin.
 This requires Swift 5.6 or higher.

 ## Usage